Curry Research Conference

 The CRC Steering Committee

 To volunteer, please contact one of the following people on the steering committee:

-Outreach and Communications Committee coordinates conference promotion, upkeep of website, and creation of conference program.
-Contact Tyler Julian (firstname.lastname@example.org).
+Outreach and Communications Committee coordinates conference promotion, upkeep of website, and communication about the conference.
+Contact Sarah Lupo (email@example.com) or Liz Hasseltine (firstname.lastname@example.org)

-Program Committee coordinates presentation moderator training and presentation sessions, faculty involvement, and presentation schedules.
-Contact Brooke Whitworth (email@example.com) or Lindsay Wheeler (firstname.lastname@example.org).
+Program Committee coordinates presentation moderator training and presentation sessions, faculty involvement, creation of the program, and presentation schedules.
+Contact Lora Henderson (email@example.com)